Arkirion/dolar-sdk/README.md

     ```typescript
       await currency.initiateData();
     ```
-   which internally call endpoint and save data to be used.
+   It will internally request for info and save data to be used, if you want to update the data then call this method whenever you need it.
 \
 &nbsp;